 The spacer procedure is usually performed under a light general anaesthetic, although occasionally performed under sedation.
 An ultrasound probe is inserted into the rectum to ‘visualise’ the prostate, bladder, rectum, and the area surrounding these organs.
 Thin needles are used to insert the markers into the prostate through the area of skin between the scrotum and anus called the perineum.
 Using a separate needle, the Barrigel spacer is injected into the space between the rectum and the prostate to increase this area.
 The gel is sculpted to fit so each insertion is individualised.
 The procedure takes between 15-30 minutes.

 SpaceOAR hydrogel is a water-based soft gel implant that is injected before you start your radiation therapy.
 SpaceOAR hydrogel stays in place for around three months.
-After that, it’s naturally absorbed by the body and passed out in your urine.
+After that, it’s naturally absorbed by the body.

 How is SpaceOAR inserted?